 Thank you for your interest in our upcoming convention!
 In order to ensure that we give the best experience to our guests, this year we will strive to diversify the selection of artwork in the Artist Alley.
 For this purpose, we will be evaluating all applicants.
-Applications for 2017 are now CLOSED; applicants will be notified no later than January 5th, 2017 whether they have been accepted, denied, or wait-listed.
-Thank you for all of your continued patience, and we look forward to seeing everyone at next year’s show!
+Applications for 2018 will be posted soon.
+The below information is from 2017 and is for reference only.

 Should I get an Artist Alley table or a Dealer’s Booth?

 - There are different restrictions on what you can sell at each type of table.

 - If your merchandise is drawn or handcrafted by you or another artist at your table, and available in limited quantities, an artist alley table is for you!